Skip to main content

 .addTo(map);

-Notice that you've added an offset value when you declare popups using the mapboxgl.Popup method to make sure your popups are centered over your markers.
+Notice that you've added an offset value when you declare popups using the mapboxgl.Popup method.
+This makes sure your popups are positioned near your markers and not directly on top of them.

 You've made an interactive marker map with custom data and styling using Mapbox GL JS.